-7. RETIREMENT PLANS
+7. Retirement Plans

 The District offers it employees two retirement plans (the "Plans") consistent with Internal Revenue Code Section 457(a) and 401(a).
 After the required minimum level of service requirements have been met, all eligible employees can join the Plans.
 The employees are immediately vested in personally contributed amounts.
 The Plans' funds are available to the employee at termination, retirement, death, loan, or unforeseeable emergency as allowed by the Plans' documents.
-The District matches 100% of employee contributions that are limited to 10% of compensation.
+The District contributes \$2 for every \$1 of employee contributions up to a maximum of 7% of employee compensation.
 Employees are fully vested in employer contributions to the Plans on their behalf after a predetermined number of years of service.
 The specific requirements of each plan are as defined in the District's Plan documents.
-During the year ended September 30, 2018, the District made contributions of \$512,225 to the Plans.
+During the year ended September 30, 2020, the District made contributions of \$656,475 to the Plans.

-8. FUND BALANCE
+8. Fund Balance